We identified 227 publicly reported settlements that resulted in policy changes and over $2,370,465,597.00 in monetary compensation to victims.

 Atlanta, Georgia 2022

-A federal jury required the City of Atlanta to pay $1.5 million to Ju’Zema Goldring, a Black trans woman who was unlawfully arrested and held in jail for six months on false drug charges.
+A federal jury required Atlanta Police to pay $1.5 million to Ju’Zema Goldring, a Black transgender woman who was unlawfully arrested and held in jail for six months on false drug charges.

-Atlanta police officers stopped Goldring and accused her of jaywalking in October 2015, an interaction that led officers to arrest her, allegedly while using an anti-trans slur, and accused her of trafficking cocaine in a stress ball.
-Although Goldring’s lawyer asserts that the officer’s tests came back negative for cocaine, Goldring was charged with cocaine trafficking and spent six months in a male jail where she was assaulted.
-Goldring was released and had charges dismissed after the George Bureau of Investigation ran tests which came back negative.
+Atlanta Police officers stopped Goldring and accused her of jaywalking in October 2015.
+The officers arrested her, allegedly while using an anti-trans slur, and accused her of trafficking cocaine in a stress ball.
+Although Goldring’s lawyer asserted that the officers’ tests came back negative for cocaine, Goldring was charged with cocaine trafficking and spent six months in a male jail, where she was assaulted.
+Goldring was released and had charges dismissed after the Georgia Bureau of Investigation ran additional tests that came back negative.
 A federal jury required Atlanta to pay Goldring $1.5 million.

 Compensation